 101 Things To Do in Fall / Winter

-1. Listen to indie bands and performers play at intimate venues, including Park Theatre Café, Le Garage Café and Pyramid Cabaret.
+1. Listen to indie bands and performers play at intimate venues, including Park Theatre Café, Le Garage Café, West End Cultural Centre and Pyramid Cabaret.

 2. Cheer on Canada’s top curlers as they sweep to victory at Roar of the Rings (December 1-8).